eacp/kmeans-ai/Itesm.BasicAI.Test/README.md

 ## Structure

-There are 2 C# files in this folder, both are labeled as `[TestClass]` in the code.
+There are 3 C# files in this folder, both are labeled as `[TestClass]` in the code.
 One tests the implementation of vector and euclidean operations to compute and compare distances, while the other one tests the clustering algorithm and the behavious of the clusters.

+There is a file to test the behavious of the API server.
+It tests it can read the queries sent by the client application written in Svelte.